HPCE/hpce-2018-cw3/readme.md

 As with TBB, you need two parts: the OpenCL SDK, which gives the headers and libraries you need to compile your programs;
-and the OpenCL run-time, which provides access to the underlying compute resource.
+and the OpenCL run-time, which provides access to the underlying compute resource and does all the scheduling.

 ### Cross-platform

 In 2014 @farrell236 was nice enough to contribute the [CMakeLists.txt](CMakeLists.txt), which is a way of getting cross-platform builds with CMake.

-### Windows

-There are a number of SDKs available that can be downloaded, from AMD, Intel, NVidia, and so on.
-These SDKs can be pretty big, so you may want to use the extremely minimal version included in this distribution.
-This just contains the headers and libraries, and is appropriate for use in machines you don't control, where OpenCL is installed, but the SDK is not.

-A subset of lab machines on level 5 have OpenCL capable GPUs, plus the drivers installed.
-However, they do not have any SDKs.
+I've kept it here, as exposure to CMake is a good thing (I've seen quite a few students (EIE2 2016) using [CLion](https://www.jetbrains.com/clion/), which is based on CMake).

 ### Linux